RE3CON/uv-mod/README.md

 The supported format for binary data is in the format of a hex string __without separators__.
 You can use find and replace to remove all `\x` from a regular hex string or directly export the correct format from a bytes object in python using `print(''.join('%02x'%i for i in BYTES_OBJECT))`.

 You may try one of these Java to exe convertors, compiling a java program into an executable.
-AutoIt and other scripting tools etc..Most patches are also in [Python](https://github.com/amnemonic/Quansheng_UV-K5_Firmware/tree/main/uvmod_kitchen) available  to create an offline application.
+AutoIt and other scripting tools etc..
+Most patches are also in [Python](https://github.com/amnemonic/Quansheng_UV-K5_Firmware/tree/main/uvmod_kitchen) available  to create an offline application.

 ## **Comming soon**
 Offline universal firmware version patcher